-The "handle" for this Transport.
-The handle may only be used to determine whether the Transport object is ready to send or to receive data, e.g., with select() on Unix-based operating systems.
-All other uses (e.g., calls to read(), write(), close()) are strictly non-compliant.
-A handle value of -1 indicates that the protocol plug-in does not support "selectable" Transports.
+The handle for this Transport.
+The handle may only be used to determine whether the Transport object is ready to send or to receive data, for example, with select() on Unix-based operating systems.
+All other uses (for example, calls to read(), write(), close()) are strictly non-compliant.
+A handle value of -1 indicates that the protocol plug-in does not support selectable Transports.